TacoGuy21/Greatsword-V3/README.md

 # Current bugs:
 * Chrome safe browsing may falsely flag links.
-* about:blank cloak reports as "unsafe" and typing "thisisunsafe" does not work.
+* If this happens, about:blank cloak reports as "unsafe" and typing "thisisunsafe" does not work.
 # Links:
 Discord: https://discord.gg/BMxe6D9CKv